Fashion Image-to-Image Translation for Complementary Item Retrieval: Experiments

 \item \textbf{Pix2PixCM}~\cite{DBLP:journals/ijon/LiuSCM20}: Similar to MGCM, but with the generator replaced by a Pix2Pix GAN model.

 \end{itemize}

 \cref{table:1vs1} presents the results obtained using the proposed evaluation protocol.
 It is evident that \cgcrm outperforms all other models across all datasets.
 Notably, BPR-DAE emerges as the second-best performer, exhibiting a significant margin over other models on the FashionVC and ExpReduced datasets.
 Conversely, MGCM achieves AUC values comparable to BPR-DAE only on the FashionTaobaoTB dataset, albeit still lower than \cgcrm, while exhibiting the second-highest MRR.
-This observation suggests that training an end-to-end generative compatibility model like MGCM yields high performance primarily when more information is available in the training data.
+This observation suggests that training an end-to-end generative compatibility model, such as MGCM, delivers high performance mainly when the training data contains more information.
+The same holds for the other generative baseline used, namely Pix2PixCM.
 Conversely, on smaller datasets such as \textit{FashionVC} and \textit{ExpReduced}, only simpler strategies like BPR-DAE demonstrate competitive performance.
 Other generative models struggle to achieve satisfactory results, thereby highlighting the efficacy of our model on these datasets.
+Considering Popularity and Random baselines, we observe a not common behavior.
+Indeed, these results reveal that Random performs superior to Popularity: this is related to the distributions of pairs in the datasets analyzed.
+As shown in~\Cref{fig:pop_dist}, most bottoms are paired with only a limited number of tops, indicating that these bottoms are not really popular, as they tend to be recommended without a clear underlying rationale.
+Consequently, the Popularity baseline assigns relatively uniform compatibility scores across numerous items, which reduces its effectiveness and affects its performance in comparison to the Random baseline.